 Natascha Viljoen, who will be 12 months into the job as CEO of Amplats in April, said the company had “a strong platform for growth”, adding that it owned “… diverse, low cost, and long-life mining and processing assets”.

-As a result of its expansion ambitions, Amplats will increase total capital expenditure (stay in business plus expansionary capital) from the R10bn to R11bn forecast for this year to R12bn for 2022 and the 2023 financial years, potentially increasing to R13bn and R23bn thereafter.
+As a result of its expansion ambitions, Amplats will increase total capital expenditure (stay in business plus expansionary capital) from the R10bn to R11bn forecast for this year to R12bn for the 2022 and 2023 financial years, potentially increasing to R13bn and R23bn thereafter.

 The wide forecast range in capital expenditure in the later years is owing to options Amplats has regarding its Mogalakwena expansion.
 Currently an open pit mine, Mogalakwena has “a real opportunity of going underground,” said Viljoen in an interview today.
 A consideration in this respect is whether to risk the ‘ESG impacts’ of developing “a mega-pit” by continuing to mine Mogalakwena’s open pit.